theogravity/stainless-tools/README.md

     // See: https://app.stainlessapi.com/docs/guides/branches
     branch?: string;

-    // Default target directory for generated SDKs (can use {sdk} placeholder; required if not using cli flag) targetDir?: string;
+    // Default target directory for generated SDKs.
+Supports the following template variables:
+    // - {sdk}: The name of the SDK being generated
+    // - {env}: The environment (staging/prod) being used
+    // - {branch}: The git branch name targetDir?: string;

     // OpenAPI specification file path (required if not using cli flag)